coffee-cup/uvic-csc460/website/src/project2/design.md

 At the board level, the Arduino Mega 2560 provides 54 digital configurable input / output pins, 15 of which can be configured to output pulse width modulated signals.
 Furthermore, there are 16 analog input pins.
 The Arduino Mega 2560 has one non-volatile secondary storage device which can hold up to 256 kB of data (although 8 kB are commonly reserved for the bootloader).
 Additionally, the Arduino Mega 2560 has 8 kB of SRAM - this device however is volatile as it requires power to retain information.

 At the microprocessor level, the ATmega2560 operates on 8-bit registers at 16 MHz using AVR.
-Although, undocumented AVR is commonly accepted to stand for **A**lf-Egil and **V**egard's **R**ISC processor.
+Although undocumented, AVR is commonly accepted to stand for **A**lf-Egil and **V**egard's **R**ISC processor.
 The AVR architecture is a modified Harvard architecture which is part of the reduced instruction set computer (RISC) microprocessor family.
 The ATmega2560 has 32 8-bit general purpose registers, four Universal Synchronous/Asynchronous Receiver-Transmitters, and support for many peripherals including several 8 and 16 bit counter-timers, four 8-bit PWM channels and an additional twelve programmable (2 to 16-bit) resolution PWM channels.

 ## Kernel Design

-The kernel is critical part of our RTOS.
+The kernel is a critical part of our RTOS.
 As such, it received the most attention during implementation.
 It is also the owner of the `c` program's `main()` function.
 As discussed previously, a real-time operating system can be implemented using a time-sharing or event-driven scheme, or a hybrid of the two.
 Our operating system is a hybrid system.
 Tasks can generate 'events' by making system calls, meanwhile a counter-timer generates interrupts at a pre-specified frequency - we typically use 100 Hz or every 10 ms. This has the advantage of being more flexible when concerning usability.
 Tasks can voluntarily yield their share of the hardware, and if they do not, tasks of equal priority will still be given equal shares.
 The following diagram shows, at a high level, how the operating system starts its execution when the program begins.
 Some details are omitted for brevity.

 [OSEntry]: https://i.imgur.com/5BxPZzZ.png "Entry point execution diagram"
 ![RTOS entry point execution diagram][OSEntry]